josephvoss/octocatalog-diff/doc/optionsref.md

         --no-ignore-tags             Disable ignoring based on tags
         --ignore-tags STRING1[,STRING2[,...]]
                                      Specify tags to ignore
+        --node-terminus NODE_TERMINUS
-        --[no-]preserve-environments Enable or disable environment preservation
+                                     Node terminus to pass to puppet compilation --[no-]preserve-environments Enable or disable environment preservation
         --environment STRING         Environment for catalog compilation globally --to-environment STRING      Environment for catalog compilation for the to branch